 Once you’ve got applied for trademark registration, the TM examiner will review the appliance thoroughly.
 If the examiner finds your application up to the mark, it’ll publish it within the Trademark Journal. the first intent for publishing your trademark within the Journal is to let others review the trademark/brand/logo and file a Trademark Opposition against it if any.

-In a nutshell, a trademark opposition means raising objections against a selected trademark registration by a third party.
+In a nutshell, a trademark opposition means raising objection against a selected trademark registration by a third-party.
 If anybody files an opposition against your trademark, then the trademark status will stand as ‘Opposed.’